Lukibwoy/YourTrip/README.md

 ## YourTrip

-YourTrip is a web application for planing your trip.
+YourTrip is a CRUD web application for planing your trip.
 It helps you organize any travel and predict cost for any day.

 ## Features

 - Trip management
 - Add data for each days.
 - Find out the distance and costs.
+- Delete cards of plan.
 - User-friendly and responsive design for mobile and desktop.

 ## Technologies Used